 The ZCR is extracted for each frame and then an average is taken over all frames.
-This gives a total of twenty-seven features per utterance.
+This gives a total of 27 features per utterance.
 The result is a test accuracy of 79%.
-The standard deviations per frame are also used for the twenty-six MFCCs, causing the total number of features per utterance to increase to fifty-three – twenty-six MFCCs (mean), twenty-six MFCCs (standard deviation), and ZCR (mean).
+The standard deviations per frame are also used for the 26 MFCCs, causing the total number of features per utterance to increase to 53 – 26 MFCCs (mean), 26 MFCCs (standard deviation), and ZCR (mean).
 Even though the test accuracy drops to 77%, it is later seen that this additional feature set increases the test accuracy of RAVDESS utterances when noise is introduced to them.

 Using Grid Search to find best hyperparameter values: Grid Search is a technique that performs a parametric sweep to determine the best possible combination of hyperparameters within a specified range.
 The Grid Search is used multiple times in this work, with the parameter range being made narrower each time.
-After running Grid Search for the SVM model, the combination that provides the highest score (74.3%) consists of the Radial Basis Function (RBF) kernel, with a C-parameter value of 4.88, and a γ (gamma) of 0.0991.
+After running Grid Search for the SVM model, the combination that provides the highest score (74.3%) consists of the Radial Basis Function (RBF) kernel, with a C-parameter value of 4.88, and a γ of 0.0991.

 Using different sampling frequencies: The sampling frequency is the number of samples of the audio signal collected per second when converting the analog signal to a digital signal.
 The higher the sampling frequency, the more the digital signal resembles the analog signal.
 TABLE I lists some sampling frequencies along with their resulting testing accuracies. .
 These results are obtained using fourteen features – thirteen MFCCs (mean) and ZCR (mean).